 Shoes and Boots – Caring for Feet on a Hiking Trip

 Since the strain on the feet is pretty high when walking continuously, it is important to be fussy about the kind of shoes or boots worn on a hike.
-Shoes should be of the lace-up type, and made of material that breathes.
+Shoes should be of the lace-up type, and made of a material that breathes.
 Well-broken in shoes are a must; never wear new shoes on a hike as it can lead to shoe-bite, blistering and excruciating pain when walking.